“The man who saves eyesight”

 The Invention of the Excimer Laser

-It is hard to believe, but a Turkey helped in the development laser eye surgery!
+It is hard to believe, but Turkey helped in the development of laser eye surgery!

-With the success of the experiments, he eventually tested the lasers capabilities on human skin, using James Wynne’s (co-inventor) finger as a tester!
+With the success of the experiments, he eventually tested the capabilities of the laser on human skin, using James Wynne’s (co-inventor) finger as a tester!
 They were both surprised that no heat or pain was felt and immediately realised that this would have vast applications, most significantly as a new surgical procedure on human tissue.

 Carrie Lembach, Professor of Ophthalmology at Ohio University says that “all good things in medicine come from someone who has a crazy idea and then they just decide to try it.”

 Dr Srinivasan personally worked with surgeons to introduce APD in surgical interventions.
-One of the most notable applications, whose use is common place across the world, is the use of the excimer laser to reshape the cornea, correcting common visual impairments – PRK and LASIK (Laser in situ keratomileusis) laser eye surgery.
+One of the most notable applications, whose use is commonplace across the world, is the use of the excimer laser to reshape the cornea, correcting common visual impairments – PRK and LASIK (Laser in situ keratomileuses).
 It is a small procedure that has a huge impact on each individual’s lives freeing them from the constraints of glasses and contact lenses.

 Laser eye surgery has changed the lives of many people around the world and its results are almost instantaneous leaving most patients wondering why they waited so long.
 “Within seconds of Laser eye surgery performed, a patient, sits up from the table and says that he can see the clock which he was never able to see before,” says Sandra Belmont M.D, Director of Resident Surgical Education, New York University School of Medicine.